DocsBuildBuild an AI Agent

 Supervision

-Supervision controls how much freedom the agent has before acting:
+Supervision controls how much freedom the agent has.
+This is the AI governance layer.

 Mode Behavior

-supervised Certain actions require explicit human approval before execution.
+supervised Specific actions require human approval before execution.

 strict Every tool call requires human approval.

-In supervised mode, you define granular policies per action or entity:
+In supervised mode, define granular policies per action or entity:

 {